 NCV (mean±SD) was calculated as the ratio of the distance between the two stimulation locations (mm) to the recording time difference between the two stimulated regions (m/s).
-Latency (mean±SD) was calculated as the time stimulation to recording (millisecond).
-The height of waves (mean±SD) was calculated to millivolts.
-The findings analyzed by SPSS software
+Latency (mean±SD) was calculated as the time stimulation to recording (ms).
+The height of waves (mean±SD) was calculated to mV.
+The findings were analyzed by SPSS software.

 Results

 The experiment was conducted on 24 male Wistar rats.
-Average weights of the rats were 268.3±8.3 g prior to, and 275.8±11.6 g after date extract intake, which is not significant (P=0.075).
+The average weights of the rats were 268.3±8.3 gr prior to, and 275.8±11.6 gr after date extract intake, which is not significant (P=0.075).

-The control group, not receiving date extract, had an average weight of 266.25±10.2 at the beginning and 279.5±11.7 g at the end of the experiment, yet, although significant, weight gain difference of the two groups was not significant (P=1) (Table 1).
+The control group, not receiving date extract, had an average weight of 266.25±10.2 gr at the beginning and 279.5±11.7 gr at the end of the experiment, yet, although significant, the weight gain difference between the two groups was not significant (P=1) (Table 1).

-NCV was significantly increased from 47.2±11.5 meter/second before date extract intake to 54.1±15.2 meter/second afterwards (P=0.0000).
-NCV also increased in the control group: 37.2±7.6 meter/second at the beginning of the project and 39.6±8.5 meter/second at the end, indicating a significant difference (P=0.001).
-The increased NCV was examined in the two groups, at 2.4±2 meter/second in the control group and 6.5±4.1 meter/second in the test group, showing a significant difference (P=0.008) (Graph 1).
+NCV was significantly increased from 47.2±11.5 m/s before date extract intake to 54.1±15.2 m/s afterward (P=0.0000).
+NCV also increased in the control group: 37.2±7.6 m/s at the beginning of the project and 39.6±8.5 m/s at the end, indicating a significant difference (P=0.001).
+The increased NCV was examined in the two groups, at 2.4±2 m/s in the control group and 6.5±4.1 m/s in the test group, showing a significant difference (P=0.008) (Graph 1).

-The difference of distal latency in knee and ankle of the cases of test and control groups at the beginning and end of the experiment was not significant (P=0.473) (Table 2).
+The difference in DML in knee and ankle of the cases of test and control groups at the beginning and end of the experiment was not significant (P=0.473) (Table 2).

-The height of the waves in terms of millivolts, in the ankle of control group animals was 2.3±2.2 at the beginning and 2.8±2 at the end (P=0.214).
-The height of the waves in terms of millivolts, in the knee of control group animals was 1.6±1 at the beginning and 1.8±1 at the end (P=0.267).
+The height of the waves in terms of mVs, in the ankle of control group animals, was 2.3±2.2 at the beginning and 2.8±2 at the end (P=0.214).
+The height of the waves in terms of millivolts, in the knee of control group animals, was 1.6±1 at the beginning and 1.8±1 at the end (P=0.267).
 On the other hand, the height of the waves in terms of millivolts, in the ankle of test group animals was 2.3±2.1 at the beginning and 5.3±2.4 at the end (P=0.001).
-The height of the waves in terms of millivolts, in the knee of test group animals was 2.9±2.6 at the beginning and 4±1.2 at the end (P=0.181).
-The difference of height of waves in ankle of animals in the control and test group was significant: 0.8 for the control and 3 for the test group (P=0.020).
-The difference of height of waves in knee of animals in the control and test groups was similarly significant: 0.4 for the control and 1.1 for the test group (P=0.001).
-(Graph 2)
+The height of the waves in terms of millivolts, in the knee of test group animals, was 2.9±2.6 at the beginning and 4±1.2 at the end (P=0.181).
+The difference in height of waves in the ankle of animals in the control and test group was significant: 0.8 for the control and 3 for the test group (P=0.020).
+The difference in height of waves in the knee of animals in the control and test groups weresimilarly significant: 0.4 for the control and 1.1 for the test group (P=0.001).
+(Graph.2)

 Discussion

 According to our investigations, this study is the first to address the effects of date extract on NCV.
-The results of the present study shows for the first time that watery date extract considerably increases NCV.
-Furthermore, according to our results, it seems that these effects are induced by the accelerated myelination in the neurological unit.
-Conduction velocity in the central and peripheral nervous systems is an agent of myelination, as NCV is slower in unmyelinated fibers rather than the myelinated ones (9).
+The results of the present study show for the first time that watery date extract considerably increases NCV.
+Furthermore, according to our results, it seems that these effects are induced by accelerated myelination in the neurological unit.
+Conduction velocity in the CNS and PNS is an agent of myelination, as NCV is slower in unmyelinated fibers rather than in the myelinated ones (9).
 Myelin is a multi-layer protein and lipid composition, formed by the glial cell plasma membrane.